mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

 ## Athena over SSH

-MIT offers ssh access to athena machines from on and off campus through `athena.dialup.mit.edu`.
+MIT supports ssh access to athena machines from on and off campus through `athena.dialup.mit.edu`.

 To log in run: